jundalisay/sp/content/en/research/say/treatise/book-3/chapter-06d.md

 If a candidate presents himself for examination, he must not be referred to teach- ers, who are at the same time judges and interested parties, sure to think well of their own scholars, and ill of those of every body else.

-The merit of the candidate should alone de- cide, and not the place where he happens to have studied, nor the length of his probation; for to oblige a student in any sci- ence, medicine for instance, to learn it at a particular place, is, possibly, to prevent his learning it better elsewhere; and, to prescribe any fixed routine of study, is, possibly, to pre- vent his fixing a shorter road.
+The merit of the candidate should alone decide, and not the place where he happens to have studied, nor the length of his probation; for to oblige a student in any science, medicine for instance, to learn it at a particular place, is, possibly, to prevent his learning it better elsewhere; and, to prescribe any fixed routine of study, is, possibly, to prevent his fixing a shorter road.
 Moreover, in deciding upon

-retrograde, until it reached the confines of barbarism, before individuals had observed the operating cause of its decline. with persons of his own condition, will open his mind to these conceptions, as well as introduce a little more delicacy of feeling into his conduct, as a father, a husband, a brother, or a citizen.
+retrograde, until it reached the confines of barbarism, before individuals had observed the operating cause of its decline.

+with persons of his own condition, will open his mind to these conceptions, as well as introduce a little more delicacy of feeling into his conduct, as a father, a husband, a brother, or a citizen.

-I would not be understood to find fault with public establish- ments for purposes of education, in other branches than those I have been describing.
+I would not be understood to find fault with public establishments for purposes of education, in other branches than those I have been describing.
 I am only endeavouring to show, in what branches a nation may wisely, and with due regard to its own interest, defray the charge out of the public purse.

 Every diffusion of such knowledge, as is founded upon fact and experience, and does not proceed upon dogmatical opinions and assertions, every kind of instruction, that tends to improve the taste and understanding, is a positive good; and, consequently, an institution calculated to diffuse it must be beneficial.
 But care must be taken, that encouragement of one branch shall not operate to discourage another.